JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 - [Import an existing certificate to Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate?tabs=azure-portal)
 - [Generate a certificate in Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/certificates/quick-create-portal#add-a-certificate-to-key-vault). _Note:_ Be sure to download the certificate in __CER__ format afterward.
 This will be used for the AAD App registration

-### Add the certiicate to the Azure AD application registration
+### Add the certificate to the Azure AD application registration

 In order to authenticate against the Azure AD application registration, the public-key certificate will need to be uploaded.
 The instructions to do so are [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).